Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Providing early intervention and referral for treatment.

-For more detailed information on KHSC-KansasCOM alcohol related and other drug related prevention strategies, contact the Offices of Student Affairs and Services or Human Resources.
+For more detailed information on KHSU-KansasCOM alcohol related and other drug related prevention strategies, contact the Offices of Student Affairs and Services or Human Resources.

 Criminal Background Check

-Students are required to complete criminal background checks at two points during their time at KHSC-KansasCOM:
+Students are required to complete criminal background checks at two points during their time at KHSU-KansasCOM:

 1. As a new accepted student; and,